 The City Development Index (CDI) was developed by UNCHS (2001).
 It was computed for 125 countries.
 11 variables were used under five core categories: infrastructure, waste, health, education and city product indices.
 Indicators within the subindices are weighted at first using two-step Principal Component Analysis (PCA), which was simplified afterwards.
 These sub-indices are then aggregated using equal weights to end up with the composite index, the CDI.
 The estimation of this index is similar to that of the UNDP Human Development Index.
 It was developed to rank cities according to their level of development.
 It is a baseline for the comparative study of indicators which designate urban conditions.
-This index has been updated and enNAZEER & TABASSUM, ESTIMATION AND EVALUATION OF THE SUSTAINABILITY INDEX IN PAK-5 ISTAN FOCUSING SDGS riched in the past and has proven to be an effective tool for assessing the quality of life and the city environment.
+This index has been updated and enriched in the past and has proven to be an effective tool for assessing the quality of life and the city environment.